 What is Collagen?

-Collagen is the hard, insoluble, and fibrous structural protein that makes up a third of the proteins in the human body such as the extracellular space connective tissues.
-It is the most abundant protein in mammals.
-Collagen molecules are usually packed together to form elongated fibrils that are found in fibrous tissues such as the skin, tendons, and ligaments.
-It can also be found in the corneas, cartilage, bones, blood, vessels, intervertebral discs, and muscle tissues.
-Fibroblast is the cell that commonly creates collagen.
+Collagen is a structural protein that forms the connective tissues and makes up a third of the protein in your body.
+It is mostly found in fibrous tissues like the tendons, skin, and ligaments.
+It's in the corneas, cartilage, bones, blood, vessels, intervertebral discs, and muscle tissues.
 The word collagen comes from the Greek word kólla which means “glue,” a likely meaning for how it functions in the body.
+Mammals are abundant in collagen, which has molecules that are usually packed together to form elongated fibrils.

 The Role of Collagen in the Body

-Collagen provides structural support, strength, and when combined with elastin it provides elasticity to the connective tissues and the skin, strengthens nails and teeth, helps reduce stretchmarks and cellulite, and supports hair growth.
+Collagen provides structural support and strength to the skin.
+It provides elasticity to the the skin and connective tissues mostly when combined with elastin.
+It strengthens the nails and teeth and helping reduce stretch marks and cellulite.
+It can support hair growth as well.
 In the dermis, which is the middle layer of the skin, collagen helps promote cell regeneration.
 It can also function as a protective covering for certain delicate organs like the kidney.
 It basically keeps the body together.
-Elasticity is important in keeping the body intact without breaking.

 What happens when collagen production declines?